jenkinsci/jenkins-automation-operator/docs/migration-guide-v1alphav1-to-v1alpha2.md

 # Migration guide from v1alpha1 to v1alpha2

 Please not that **CRD manifests are global**, not namespaced, so every jenkins operator running on the cluster will be impacted by the new CRD manifest.
+Multiple operator instances with different versions *should* continue to work.

 ## Stop jenkins-operator pod